sashinpivotal/dsa-java-review-doc/README.md

 ## Lab Step 14 (Optional) - DAO (Data Access Object) layer

+In this step, you are going to use DAO class through which data access logic (or persistence logic) gets separated out from business logic.

 ### Concepts that are exercised

 - Right now, the *Department* class is responsible for the following two concerns - violation of Single Responsibility Principle
   - Business logic
   - Managing Employee objects

 - We want to separate these two concerns by delegating the 2nd responsibility to *DepartmentDAO* class
   - We can change how Employee objects get managed later on,